A career as an interpreter is one of the most sought-after careers involving Japanese.

 (v) Japanese interpreters make good money

 Besides being full-time employees, many also work as freelancers.
 They are paid hourly or project-wise, which is usually lucrative.
-In that case, they have more flexibility with good wages, but jobs are also unstable.
+In that case, they have more flexibility and good wages, but jobs are also unstable.

 Disadvantages of Japanese Interpreter